psnarkhede/testhackathon/documentation/developer_guide.md

 }
 ```

-### DTOs

-- `BookingRequestDto` and `BookingResponseDto` define the structure and validation rules for API data.
-- Decorators from `class-validator` are used for input validation.
+- **DTOs (Data Transfer Objects)**
+  - **BookingRequestDto** validates input fields such as `mobileNumber` and `uuid`.
+  - **BookingResponseDto** defines the structure of a response.
+  - Use `class-validator` decorators to enforce validation rules (e.g., `@IsUUID()`, `@IsMobilePhone()`).

 ### Extending the System

-- To add new endpoints, update `app.controller.ts` with new methods and routes.
+- To add a new endpoint, extend `app.controller.ts` with a new method and appropriate decorators.
-- Business logic should be implemented or extended in `app.service.ts`.
+- Add any business logic to `app.service.ts`.
-- Define new DTO classes in the `dto/` folder as necessary.
+- Define any new DTOs in the `dto` folder, ensuring validation decorators.

-### Notes
+### Modules and Providers

-- Watch for the import paths for DTOs – note a probable typo in "bookinig-response.dto.ts" (should be "booking-response.dto.ts").
-Ensure consistent naming.
-- Use NestJS modules and dependency injection principles to add providers and services.
+- Entry point is the `AppModule` defined in `app.module.ts`.
+- Controllers and Services must be declared as providers in this module.

+By following this structure, developers can efficiently maintain and extend the application.

 ---